Cat and Mouse (2003 film)

-Cat and Mouse (老鼠爱上猫 (老鼠愛上貓)) is a 2003 Hong Kong wuxia romantic comedy film directed by Gordon Chan, and starring Andy Lau, Anthony Wong and Cecilia Cheung.
-The film is loosely based on the 19th century novel, The Seven Heroes and Five Gallants by Shi Yukun.
+Cat and Mouse is a 2003 Hong Kong wuxia romantic comedy film directed by Gordon Chan, and starring Andy Lau, Anthony Wong and Cecilia Cheung.
+The film is loosely based on the 19th century novel The Seven Heroes and Five Gallants by Shi Yukun.

 Plot

 Zhan Zhao (Andy Lau) is a court officer who learns of a plot to assassinate Judge Bao (Anthony Wong).
-While on holiday he meets a young man named Bai (Cecilia Cheung) who turns out to be a woman.
+While on holiday he meets a young woman named Bai (Cecilia Cheung) who turns out to be a woman.
 Zhan Zhao tries to recruit Bai to help him stop the assassination of Judge Bao.